List of recurring The Simpsons characters: Ralph Wiggum

+Rayshelle Peyton

+Rayshelle Peyton (voiced by Kerry Washington) is a fourth grade teacher at Springfield Elementary School, taking over from the late Edna Krabappel.
+Ms. Peyton was a teacher in Ghana for two years.
+She moved to Springfield because her husband, Darryl, got a new job as part of the Springfield Orchestra.
+Before she became Bart's new teacher, Ms. Peyton saved him from drowning in a swimming pool.
+This led to some awkwardness between the two of them.

 Reverend Lovejoy

 Rich Texan

-Richard O'Hara, mainly known as The Rich Texan (voiced by Dan Castellaneta), is a stereotypical rich, callous but gregarious businessman and owner of the Springfield Atoms football team and the fictional Simpsons version of the Boston Celtics, which he lost to Mr. Burns in a poker game at Billionaire Camp in the episode "The Burns and the Bees".
+The Rich Texan (voiced by Dan Castellaneta), is a stereotypical rich, callous but gregarious businessman and owner of the Springfield Atoms football team and the fictional Simpsons version of the Boston Celtics, which he lost to Mr. Burns in a poker game at Billionaire Camp in the episode "The Burns and the Bees".
 He is an active member of the Springfield Republican Party and speaks with a heavy Texas drawl.
 His morality can wildly vary from episode to episode: sometimes selfish and sadistic, and at other times polite and friendly.
 In the fifth-season episode "$pringfield" (the Rich Texan's debut, though a similar character once appeared in the season two episode "Old Money"), Homer addresses the Rich Texan as Senator, although this was never again referenced.
 Rich Texan sports a bolo tie and a white cowboy hat.
 He is also obsessive-compulsive, as revealed in "The Seemingly Never-Ending Story".
 He claimed in "Marge's Son Poisoning" that he enjoys moonlit walks on the beach; in the same episode he held Homer and Moe at gunpoint while forcing them to walk with him after the duo carried out a deception on him.

 He is seen pulling out a pair of revolvers and firing them into the air while yelling "Yee Haw!" whenever he is happy or excited.
 He was briefly incarcerated due to one of his stray bullets hitting a Texas Ranger.
 He has a gay grandson, as revealed in "Million Dollar Abie" and a daughter named Paris Texan (who looks and acts like hotel heiress Paris Hilton).
-In the episode "Havana Wild Weekend" the Rich Texan says New Hampshire is his home state, and in "Revenge Is a Dish Best Served Three Times", he is from Connecticut, despite his brash, stereotypically Southern persona (parodying the fact that although former president George H.W.
-Bush is most closely associated with Texas, he was actually born in New Haven, Connecticut).
+In the episode "Havana Wild Weekend" the Rich Texan says New Hampshire is his home state, and in "Revenge Is a Dish Best Served Three Times", he is from Connecticut, despite his brash, stereotypically Southern persona (parodying the fact that although former president George W. Bush is most closely associated with Texas, he was actually born in New Haven, Connecticut).
 The popular culture perception of Lyndon B. Johnson also contributed to the Rich Texan's characterization.